frothkoetter/cdw/README.md

 ### HPLSQL - Oracle Migration

-Login into a K8s pod with hiveserver2 CDW and create emp & dept tables (DDL with Oracle data typpe and constraints) and insert data.
+Login into a K8s pod with hiveserver2 CDW and create emp & dept tables (DDL with Oracle data type and constraints) and insert data.

-SQL Procedures Script - copy and save in aa file: vhol.hql
+SQL Procedures Script - copy and save in a file: emp.ddl

 ```sql